beschbach/docker-sandbox/README.md

 # virtualbox-docker
-sandbox with Docker which requires Vagrant and VirtualBox.
+Sandbox with Docker Swarm deploying a single master with 2 nodes.
+This sandbox requires Vagrant and VirtualBox.